HB-Fachmedien/django-passenger-nginx/djangofiles/README.md

 - Collect the admin files (static) with # python manage.py collectstatic
 - and then # mv static/plugin/* static/
 - own it all files with # chown -R yourusername:www-data *

+- if you install new app on your django, you must # python manage.py collectstatic to get files of your new app